electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/checkingbatteryhealth/_index.md

 (65/79)*100 = 82.27kWh.

-82.27 is the actual capacity on your battery.
+82.27 is the actual capacity of your battery.

 82.27/86.5 = 95.1%.
 Meaning a reduction of almost 5% from the original capacity.